Samuel-2626/django-search/article.md

 They are useful when you start considering large blocks of text.

-With full-text searches, words such as “a”, “the”, “and” are ignored.
+With full-text searches, words such as “a”, “the”, “and”, etc are ignored.
 These words are known as __stop words__ .

-To use the `search` lookup `django.contrib.postgres` must added to your `INSTALLED_APPS`list.
+To use this feature `django.contrib.postgres` must added to your `INSTALLED_APPS`list.

 ```py
 INSTALLED_APPS = [